rsdoiel/antenna/planet.md

 ---

-## London-bound plane with 242 on board crashes in India
+## At least 260 killed after plane crashes in India

 date: 2025-06-12, from: RTÉ News

-A plane travelling from India to London with 242 people on board has crashed minutes after take-off from the western city of Ahmedabad, according to the airline and police.
+Indian police have said at least 260 people have died after an Air India plane bound for Gatwick Airport crashed shortly after take off.

 <br>